LeoHolguin/ticket-lifecycle/README.md

 </p>
 <p>
-Whenever we are making changes to a ticket it notifies the user what we are doing and we can communicate with them as well.
-Once we resolved the issues we can send a message stating the problem has been fixed and resolved the ticket.
-As you can see now the ticket has disappeared but we can still look at our closed tickets in case we need to remember how to solve a new one for the future.
+Whenever we are making changes to a ticket it notifies the user what we are doing and we can also communicate with them as well if we needed to.
+Once we resolved the issues we can send them a message stating the problem has been fixed and proceed resolving the ticket.
+As you can see, the ticket has disappeared but we can still look at our closed tickets in case we need to remember how to solve a new ones for the future.
 </p>
 <br />